 Explore new career opportunities at the Trico LivingWell job fair, next Tuesday, May 17th, in Kingsland Junction.
 Don’t forget your résumé!

-At Trico LivingWell, the comfort and satisfaction of our residents means the world to us.
+At Trico LivingWell, the comfort and satisfaction of our residents mean the world to us.
 The safety and wellness of everyone in our community, from our residents and their families to our employees and community partners, is our number one priority.
 We are creating a community where everyone can truly Love Their Days!

 Trico LivingWell is currently hiring all positions for our new Older Adult community.
 We are looking for capable individuals who are confident in their ability to go the extra mile to enrich the lives of our residents, in an environment where personal and occupational growth is both encouraged and nurtured.